aws/aws-nitro-enclaves-with-k8s/README.md

 [KMS Tool](https://github.com/aws/aws-nitro-enclaves-sdk-c/blob/main/docs/kmstool.md) is an example application for aws-nitro-enclaves-sdk-c that is able to connect to KMS and decrypt an encrypted KMS message.
 For this application, the user would be required to create a role which is associated with the EC2 instance that has permissions to access the KMS service in order to create a key, encrypt a message and decrypt the message inside the enclave.
 In EKS, we already have a role associated with the instance but those permissions do not apply to the **Kubernetes** containers.
 In order to resolve this, we require a service account that has all the required permissions.

-All the preliminary steps described above will be handled by **nectl** tool.
+All the preliminary steps described above will be handled by **enclavectl** tool.

 As an important note, AWS currently supports one enclave per EC2 instance.
 Before moving on, please ensure you stopped the **hello** application.

 To run KMS example, please follow the similar steps below as you did for the **hello** application.

 ```
-nectl build --image kms
+enclavectl build --image kms
-nectl push --image kms
+enclavectl push --image kms
-nectl run --image kms
+enclavectl run --image kms
 kubectl get pods --selector app=kms --watch
 ```